bikrantsahoo/Grafana-Integration-with-MySQL/README.md

 ### 3. Start the Stack

 ### 4. Access Grafana
-- Open a web browser and visit `http://localhost:3000`.
+- Open a web browser and visit `http://localhost:3000` / on the aws server.
 - Log in with the default credentials (admin/admin).
+- Post to that change the password to your own

 ### 5. Configure MySQL Data Source
 - Navigate to "Configuration" > "Data Sources" in the Grafana UI.